-Each year Rainbows Preschool children go on Country with Uncle Warren to the Baiame caves.
+Each year Rainbows Preschool children go to the Country with Uncle Warren to the Baiame caves.
 This experience immerses the children in Aboriginal art, connecting with Country and Aboriginal dreamtime stories.
 Uncle Warren Taggart is a huge supporter of Aboriginal Education throughout Singleton schools.
 We are so grateful to have built a relationship with Uncle Warren over the years and to be able to learn such great knowledge from him.

 Baiame Cave is located in the foothills of the eastern side of the Great Dividing Range in Milbrodale, on privately owned farmland, a few kilometres north of the boundary of Yengo National Park.